COVID-19 vaccines were recommended for everyone age 5 and up,

-Whether you're the parent of a teen or a grade-school age child, you likely have questions about the vaccine.
+Whether you're the parent of a teen or a grade-school age child, you likely have questions about the vaccine and booster.
 And top-of-mind for many parents is how we know that it is safe for kids.

 Here are answers to some common questions about the science behind the COVID-19 vaccine.